Training - ISoP Seminar

 ISoP Seminar – Intelligent Automation in Pharmacovigilance

-Training certificates of attendance were provided to those who complete the seminar.
+The seminar will be held in Boston (USA), Massachusetts’ capital.
+Training certificates of attendance will be provided to those who complete the seminar.

 The International Society of Pharmacovigilance would like to extend its gratitude to Biogen for hosting the meeting at its premises, and to PrimeVigilance for their organizational support.